X64X2/NGMTVHLK/README.md

     Open a terminal and navigate to the directory where the script is located.
     Run the script using the following command: python mvrdLookup.py PLATE_NUMBER (replace PLATE_NUMBER with the actual plate number of the vehicle).
     The script will output the details of the vehicle owner, including their name, address, and contact information.

-### Notes

-    The accuracy of the information retrieved from the database cannot be guaranteed.
-    The script is intended for informational purposes only and should not be used for any illegal or unauthorized purposes.
-    The script may not work in all regions or states in nigeria.
-    The script is provided "as is" and the author is not responsible for any damages or consequences resulting from its use.